ajoberstar/gradle-git/README.md

 [![Build Status](https://travis-ci.org/ajoberstar/gradle-git.png?branch=master)](https://travis-ci.org/ajoberstar/gradle-git)

 There are three primary use cases for these plugins:
 * Publishing to a Github Pages website.
-The `github-pages` plugin adds support for publishing static files to the `gh-pages` branch of a Git repository.
+The `org.ajoberstar.github-pages` plugin adds support for publishing static files to the `gh-pages` branch of a Git repository.
 * Managing your release process.
-The `grgit-release` plugin adds an opinionated way to manage releases and comply with [Semantic Versioning](http://semver.org).
+The `org.ajoberstar.grgit-release` plugin adds an opinionated way to manage releases and comply with [Semantic Versioning](http://semver.org).
 * General Git actions.
 This plugin JAR depends on, and makes available, [grgit](https://github.com/ajoberstar/grgit) which provides a Groovy API for